samuelpowell/LSL.jl/README.md

 ## Installation & Platform Support

 LSL is a registered package.
-Install and using the package manager:
+Install using the package manager:

 ```julia
 ]add LSL